 For caregivers, the stress of being poor can take a toll on healthy parenting and increase the likelihood of neglect, which is also linked to the development of PTSD in kids.19

 Accessing mental health care can be a huge challenge when you’re low-income.
 Barriers may include:

 - Inability to afford treatment

-- No mental health providers nearby, especially in rural areas
+- Lack of local mental health providers, especially in rural areas

-- Lack of reliable internet connection for teletherapy
+- Lack of reliable internet connection for online therapy

 - Mental health stigma

-What is most important is getting professional treatment for your mental health needs.
-Our guide on how to find a therapist offers simple tips on how to navigate the mental health care system and find a therapist who’s right for you.
+No matter your income or socioeconomic status, you deserve professional treatment when you’re struggling with your mental health.
+Our guide on how to find a therapist offers simple tips and basic education for navigating the mental health care system and finding a provider who’s right for you.

-Even more affordable mental health care may still feel out of reach.
-If you’re in crisis, free help is available now.
+If you’re having a mental health crisis, free help is available now.
 Call or text one of the following helplines: